IlyaLightman/deconge/README.md

 - title - Title of the slide, if type supports it
 - content - Main content of the slide, like text or link to an image
 - placeholder - Placeholder text in the Feedback slide
-- onButton - Additional action in the Feedback slide (sending answer to the server, for example)
+- onButton - Additional action in the Feedback slide (sending answer to the server, for example).
+  Now it has to be a promise, and while the request is being processed, the loader is shown
 - animation - Animation of the slide occurrence ('fadein' and others)
 - color - The color of the text
 - highlight - The color of text highlighting